Home » Divorce and Family law Blog » When Is Divorce Mediation Highly Not Recommended?

 When one party is often in control and the other is being controlled it can quickly turn toxic in mediation since your partner (if you are on the receiving end of the imbalance) is used to calling the shots.

-In short, a controlling spouse can attempt to bulldoze over not just you, but also the mediator.
+In short, a controlling spouse can attempt to bulldoze over not just you, but also the mediator and ultimately the entire mediation process.

 If you find that mediator behavior is not changing (even after talking to them), withdraw from mediation and proceed to the court since mediation is a voluntary process to reach a fair resolution.

-Lack of financial disclosure in mediation could lead to unnecessary delays and litigation/ court path.
+Lack of financial disclosure in mediation could lead to unnecessary delays and court paths.
 If you think that your spouse would be hiding information, then reaching a fair division of assets and liabilities would be unlikely.

 Open and complete financial disclosure in mediation is a key to fairness, which if compromised by one or both spouses could affect the integrity of the entire mediation process.
 In case of intentional, inadvertent or financial deceit, other parties could petition the court to reopen the case.

-For a mediation to work, it is a must for both the spouses to be cooperative on important divorce matters (custody and visitation, alimony, etc.) and engage in amicable communication in good faith to find common grounds, leading to fair and quality agreements.
+For a mediation to work, it is a must for both the spouses to be cooperative on important divorce matters ( custody and visitation, alimony, etc.) and engage in amicable communication in good faith to find common grounds.

-Therefore, if you find your spouse uncooperative, find why they’re acting like this and educate him about the consequences of failing the mediation process leading to expensive litigation.
+Therefore, if you find your spouse uncooperative, find why they’re acting like this and educate him about the consequences of failing mediation.
+Give your resolution a chance before quitting.

 Mediation might not be best when your spouse is going through other legal battles, such as a criminal matter.